 How long is the season?

-The season starts in September and continues to the end of March 2018.
-House League teams typically sign up for one or two tournament weekends in other centres, and all participate in our House League Tournament in February.
+The season starts in September 2019 and continues to the end of March 2020.
+House League teams typically sign up for one or two Tournament weekends in other centers, and all participate in our House League Tournament in February.
 Practices and games are cancelled during the Christmas and March Break periods (usually two weekends each).
-The season finishes with Championship Day in late March/early April
+The season finishes with Championship Day in late March/early April.

 What equipment is required?

 CSA approved hockey helmet / chin strap properly fastened

 Shoulder, elbow & shin Pads

 Hockey socks and Jersey (supplied as part of registration)

 Water bottle - players must use their own bottle at all times

 Hockey Stick (tape)

 The association supplies goalie equipment (glove, blocker, chest, pads) from Tyke to Peewee.
 Bantam age goaltenders and above expected to have their own goalie equipment.